aknay/aknay.github.io/_posts/2022-11-30-how-i-studied-to-take-google-cloud-associated-cloud-engineer-certificate-exam.markdown

 - [Google Cloud Tech Youtube channel](https://www.youtube.com/user/googlecloudplatform) by Google itself.
 - [Google Cloud Skills Boost ](https://www.cloudskillsboost.google/) to sign up for courses
--  Take courses at Coursera (This time, you can get one month of free coures offered by Google - [check here](https://cloud.google.com/blog/topics/training-certifications/get-cloud-skills--training-needed-for-in-demand-job-roles?utm_source=youtube&utm_medium=unpaidsoc&utm_campaign=CDR_won_gcp_r2ylyjcq0lo_ThisWeekInCloud_111722&utm_content=description) )
+-  Take courses at Coursera (Sometimes, you can get one month of free coures offered by Google - [check here](https://cloud.google.com/blog/topics/training-certifications/get-cloud-skills--training-needed-for-in-demand-job-roles?utm_source=youtube&utm_medium=unpaidsoc&utm_campaign=CDR_won_gcp_r2ylyjcq0lo_ThisWeekInCloud_111722&utm_content=description) )

 > Tip 4: You can create a Google account and explore GCP with the `Google Cloud console` without linking your credit card.
 If you want to create resources in GCP, you can use `$300` in free credits to explore also.

 > Final tip: Practise.
 Review.
 Repeat.
 You need to practice with the mock exam.
-Exam questions are very tricky if you don't have enough practice.
+Exam questions can be very tricky if you don't have enough practice.

 I hope these tips and guides can help you prepare for Google certification.
 Good luck.